MarioLegenda/blue-dot/README.md

     $blueDot->execute('simple.insert.create_language', $language);

-**BlueDot** concludes from configuration that you wan't a language parameter to be bound to the statement sql query.
+**BlueDot** concludes from configuration that you want a language parameter to be bound to the statement sql query.
 It then concludes that you supplied an object as a parameter and looks for a *Language::getLanguage()* method on that object.
 If it finds one, it binds the value returned from that method to the *language*